Specialist Focused Shockwave Therapy for Achilles Tendinopathy

 Effective Pain Relief

-Many clients experience significant pain reduction after just a few sessions, improving their quality of life and ability to perform daily activities.
+Many clients experience significant pain reduction in the Achilles tendon after just a few focused shockwave therapy sessions, improving their quality of life and allowing a quicker return to normal activity.

 Accelerated Healing